Electrical Discharge Machining

 -

 There are, of course, other ways to cut parts.
 When compared to conventional machining, electrical discharge machining (EDM) has its own set of advantages and disadvantages.
-Whether EDM is the best choice depends largely on the specifics of your application.
+Whether EDM is the best choice depends largely on the specifics of your application, your part geometry, and the conductive material being machined.

 Some features of electrical discharge machining can help determine if it's the right process for your material.
-EDM is generally slower than other machining methods, but it offers more accuracy and predictability.
+EDM is generally slower than other machining methods, but it often offers more accuracy, finer detail, and better predictability for complex conductive parts.

-Considering Design To optimize the use of EDM, consider relaxing the surface finish requirements.
-This allows manufacturers to complete the part in fewer passes, resulting in a high metal removal rate and high current levels.
+Considering Design To optimize the use of EDM, consider relaxing the surface finish requirements when the application allows.
+This lets manufacturers complete the part in fewer passes, resulting in higher metal removal rates and more efficient cycle planning.
 Additionally, design the part so that the amount of stock removed by the machine is minimal.
-Use traditional techniques to remove the majority of the stock, leaving finishing operations to the EDM process.
-This approach significantly reduces both cost and time for each part.
+Use traditional techniques to remove the majority of the stock, leaving finishing operations, detail features, or close-tolerance geometry to the EDM process.
+This approach can reduce both cost and time for each part.

 Another design consideration is the use of fixtures.
 Many parts can be stacked and machined simultaneously, or a single part can undergo multiple EDM operations at once.
-When enlarging existing holes or reshaping them, through holes are preferable to blind holes, as they allow dielectric fluid to flow more easily through the machined area.
+When enlarging existing holes or reshaping them, through holes are preferable to blind holes, as they allow dielectric fluid to flow more easily through the machined area and improve flushing performance.

 Considering Manufacturers As manufacturers expand their businesses, many are taking full advantage of new machinery that can help them succeed.
-EDM is a process that may not always be the first choice but, when its many benefits are understood, it can be a valuable option.
+EDM is a process that may not always be the first choice, but when its benefits are understood, it can be a very effective option for precision production, tooling support, and complex-part machining.

 Look for a contract manufacturer with extensive experience and a reputation for excellent customer service.
-The right manufacturer will be confident in their ability to complete the job to your specifications and ensure customer satisfaction.
-Even though the equipment for EDM can require a significant investment, manufacturers should prioritize investing in high-quality EDM machines.
+The right manufacturer will be confident in their ability to complete the job to your specifications and support part quality, schedule expectations, and repeatability.
+Even though the equipment for EDM can require a significant investment, manufacturers should prioritize high-quality EDM machines, process control, inspection capability, and skilled programming.
 Seek out manufacturers who are committed to delivering precision and quality in every project.

 EDM Terms